 Do it yourself Tips:

-If you want to stitch your princess cut blouse on your own then go ahead and follow these simple yet wise tips that can help you chalk out your means of stitching and bring out easy ways to stitch up.
+If you want to stitch your princess cut blouse on your own then go ahead and also follow these simple yet wise tips.
+Because it can help you chalk out your means of stitching and bring out easy ways to stitch up.

 Remember to mark your measurements beforehand.
-For your reference:-
+Likewise For your reference:-

 Measurements for princess cut blouse design- Length: 14.5”, Chest: 36”, Shoulder: 14”, Waist: 30”, Sleeve length: 9”, Round arm: 13”

-- To sew heading from the neckline: Always opt for the darted saree blouse designs and try selecting the raglan style to stitch the princess cut & your first DIY tip is to opt for the darted saree blouse designs.
+- To sew heading from the neckline: Probably it always opts for the darted saree blouse designs.
+And try selecting the raglan style to stitch the princess cut & your first DIY tip is to opt for the darted saree blouse designs.

 - Next is to create a blueprint of your blouse design on paper.
 Chalk out the front and back designs on paper and keep in mind the darted raglan style patterns.